Protection of our rivers, streams, and groundwater are priority concerns for Miami Valley residents and communities.

 - Support your county Solid Waste District’s litter prevention projects and programs through participation and volunteer recruitment – see Solid Waste chapter for more information.

-- Comply with the letter and the spirit of Ohio EPA’s Municipal Separate Storm Sewer System (MS4) permit requirements.
+- Comply with the Ohio EPA’s Municipal Separate Storm Sewer System (MS4) permit requirements.
 Municipalities in the urbanized area must adopt a storm water management plan that details best management practices for six minimum control measures:

 - public education and outreach